MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/8-next-module.md

 These subordinate certificates can be _intermediate certificates_.
 An intermediate certificate is again not used to validate devices, but only to validate other intermediate certificates, or validate _leaf_ certificates.
 We'll not be using any intermediate certificates in our sample.

 A leaf certificate, as its name suggests, is the end-entity certificate that is used to validate a device.
 Leaf certificates can't be used to validate other certificates.
-The root certificate is used to validate any number of intermediate, or leaf, certificates.
+A root certificate can be used to validate any number of intermediate, or leaf, certificates.

 In our sample, we'll generate one root certificate for all our devices.
-From that root, we'll generate one leaf certificate for each device that we'll be connecting to the IoT Hub.
+From that root, we'll generate one leaf certificate for _each_ device that we'll be connecting to the IoT Hub.

 All these certificates will be self-signed.

 Cryptography is a complex technology, that goes deep into mathematics, so isn't for everyone.
-Follow the links on the Summary page of this module, if you're interested in a deeper introduction than we have given here.
+Follow the links on the **Summary** page of this module, if you're interested in a deeper introduction than we have given here.
 For the record, X.509 certification is the basis of the secure HTTPS protocol - for secure browsing of the internet.

 Suffice to conclude that public/private key technology is state-of-the-art security, and by using X.509 certificates correctly, you can be confident you IoT Hub is secure.
 Secure against an invalid device supplying invalid data, and secure against a denial-of-service type attack.
-However, no security is perfect, and doing your own research is recommended.
+However, no security is perfect, and doing your own research on certification is recommended.

 An Azure Device Provisioning Service can be linked to one, or more, IoT Hubs, and can be thought of as a system for managing your certificates, and managing your enrollments.